arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 But if it's something where their dose might theoretically be anywhere on the scale, then it's continuous.

 A variable is **unbounded** if it can theoretically extend from negative infinity at the low end to positive infinity at the high end.
-We often have variables that aren't truly unbounded, but they're close enough for all practical purposes -- for example, IQ can't technically be negative, but in practice no measured IQs are close to 0 so the data stop naturally before they hit a the scale boundary at 0.
+We often have variables that aren't truly unbounded, but they're close enough for all practical purposes -- for example, IQ can't technically be negative, but in practice no measured IQs are close to 0 so the data stop naturally before they hit the scale boundary at 0.
 IQ is generally treated as unbounded statistically.

 Something like a probability or proportion is bounded at 0 and 1; it's not possible to have a negative probability, or one over 1.